Deesk45/deesk45/README.md

 ## 📂 Featured Embedded Project

-### 🩺 DOSE GUARDIAN – Embedded Medicine Reminder System
+### 🩺  DoseGuardian – Intelligent Pill-Taking Assistant

 > Smart embedded system to remind patients to take medicines on time using microcontroller timers and interrupts.